 Send FOS a complaint using their online form.
 You can use bits of what you put in your complaint to the lender.
 If the lender has rejected your complaint or given a poor offer, say why you think this wrong.

 The FOS form at the end asks you to add supporting documents.
-Don’t worry if you don’t have A copy of your credit or finance agreement – lots of people don’t and the lender will supply a copy to FOS if FOS asks for it.
+Don’t worry if you don’t have A copy of your credit or finance agreement – lots of people don’t.
+The lender will supply a copy to FOS if FOS asks for it.
 Don’t delay sending a complaint to FOS while you try to get this from the lender.

 If your credit record shows that you had other debt problems, send FOS a copy of it.
-If you have kept some, send the oldest one you have, otherwise send the current one.
+If you have kept someold credit reports, send the oldest one you have, otherwise send the current one.
 Also get your bank statements if they will support your complaint and send those to FOS too.

 FOS is a friendly service but not fast.
 Just use normal English, not legal terms.
 Using a claims company or a solicitor doesn’t help or speed this up.